scaredfinger/dietizme/libs/domain/data-types/README.md

 # Data Types Domain Module

-Common data type definitions and type utilities used across the DietizMe application.
+Common data type definitions and type utilities used across the Otiuming application.
 This module provides a shared foundation of type definitions that ensure consistency across different parts of the system.

 ## Features